ibm-cloud-architecture/gse-devops/cloudpak-for-integration-tekton-pipelines/README.md

   buildversion: Tag of the image being built
   env: dev
   production: Specifies if the deployment is production-like with High Availability enabled.
 It is set to false by default.
+  namespace: Specify the namespace to deply to

+  #if using artifactory pipelines:
+  artifactory_repo_path: The repo url that Artifactory gives in the gui for the created local repository you want to upload to
-Service Account: default
+  artifact_name: Name of the artifact to upload and download from Artifactory Service Account: default
 ```
 <!-- ##Pushing to APIC